Downtown Eastside fills shoulder to shoulder in memory of the missing and murdered Indigenous Women, girls, and gender diverse people.

 “After three decades the MMIWG2S+ continue… to increase, despite the National Inquiry,” said Chief Judy Wilson at the press conference.

-Squamish Nation Matriarch, Kwákwaýel Simia Wendy Nahanee, has sat on the planning committee for the memorial walk in DTES for five years, and has been a resident of DTES for over twenty years.
-In an email to Ha-Shilth-Sa Nahanee notes in an email to Ha-Shilth-Sa that for Indigenous women living in DTES they are blamed for the violence that is committed against them because of their ‘high risk’ lifestyles.
+The Squamish Nation matriarch, Kwákwaýel Simia Wendy Nahanee, has sat on the planning committee for the memorial walk in DTES for five years, and has been a resident of the area for over twenty.
+In an email to Ha-Shilth-Sa Nahanee notes that Indigenous women living in DTES are blamed for the violence that is committed against them because of their ‘high risk’ lifestyles.

-Downtown Eastside Women's Center sees over 1000 women and girls through their doors seeking their supports each day, with seventy per cent of their clients identifying as Indigenous.
+The Downtown Eastside Women's Center sees over 1,000 women and girls through their doors seeking their supports each day, with 70 per cent of their clients identifying as Indigenous.

-Nahanee said not only is this walk to remember those who have been lost, but is a march “against class disparity, racism, inequality and violence.”
+Nahanee said not only is this a walk to remember those who have been lost, but is a march “against class disparity, racism, inequality and violence.”

 Coordinators of the walk publish a booklet annually which includes a list of names of Indigenous women, girls, and gender diverse peoples who are missing and murdered.
-Since 1992, the year of the first annual women’s memorial walk through DTES, over 1500 Indigenous women’s names from DTES have been added to the list of MMIWG, wrote Nahanee.
+Since 1992, the year of the first annual women’s memorial walk through DTES, over 1,500 Indigenous women’s names from DTES have been added to the list, wrote Nahanee.

 “I was born Indigenous, I will die Indigenous, but I don’t want to die because I am Indigenous,” said Nahanee.